samm81/china-blog/_posts/2020-06-08-vipassana.md

 > excellent writing and expression of your experience...I almost felt your pain.
 Second time around will be a breeze.
 > especially since you will have a good partner 😊

+_Nathan says:_

+>  Loved this - thanks for sharing sam